 Who is Brighton Marine?

 A nonprofit established in the 1980s, Brighton Marine supports uniformed services members, retirees, veterans and their families in Greater Boston through health services, the development and management of mixed-income housing and other support services.

 How did Rockland Trust Help Brighton Marine?

 There are many factors that go into deciding what type of line is best for your business’s unique needs.
-Brighton Marine had initially thought that a real estate backed line of credit was necessary, but through various conversations, Matt suggested using their investment portfolio to back the line of credit.
+Brighton Marine had initially thought that a real estate backed line of credit was necessary, but through various conversations, Jim suggested using their investment portfolio to back the line of credit.
 This adjustment to collateral saved Brighton Marine thousands in closing costs and also lowered the interest rate.

 Real estate secured lines of credit involve appraisals and attorneys, which add to the cost of the loan and the time it takes to close.
 In contrast, a line of credit secured by an investment portfolio takes some paperwork, but can close a little more quickly and usually includes a lower interest rate.

 How Do I Get a Line of Credit for My Business?

 A lender will look for a track record of income, meaning business tax returns that show income and expenses.
 Because lines of credit are secured, a lender will also look for collateral which can come in many forms like inventory, investment portfolios or real estate.
 For any financing questions, it is best to work directly with a lender.